 U.S. Airlines Have Begun Banning Emotional Support Animals

-So far, six U.S. airlines have banned ESAs after new federal rules allowed them to do so.
+So far, seven U.S. airlines have banned ESAs after new federal rules allowed them to do so.

 United States airlines have wasted little time banning emotional support animals (ESAs) from their planes after the U.S. Department of Transportation gave them permission to do so last month.

 Under the new rules, ESAs are no longer considered service animals, meaning airlines can require that they fly as regular pet dogs and cats instead of letting them occupy space in the passenger cabin.

 So far, at least seven U.S. airlines have banned ESAs from their flights, some beginning as early as Jan.
 11: Alaska Airlines, American Airlines, Delta Airlines, Frontier Airlines, JetBlue, Southwest Airlines, and United Airlines.
 Airline personnel, some of whom have been injured by ESAs, have long asked for the prohibition.
 So have disability and veterans groups, who've argued that ESAs have made it harder for legitimate service dogs to do their jobs.

 Opposed to trained service dogs who help disabled people perform tasks, ESAs provide comfort to people diagnosed with physiological disorders, according to the American Veterinary Medical Association.

 According to The Washington Post, an airline trade group estimated that 751,000 ESAs flew aboard commercial flights in 2017.

 As more airlines announce rule changes, Daily Paws will update this list.

 The Seattle-based airline announced in early January that it will no longer allow ESAs on its planes beginning Monday (Jan.
 11).
 Instead, only trained service dogs will be allowed to fly with their owners in the cabin.